timhtheos/timothy/index.md

 nav_order: 1
 description: "Official website of Timothy Escopete."
 permalink: /
+no_comments: true
 ---

 # timothyae.com

 Welcome to my personal, but public, website.
 This domain name was registered in 2008.
-In 2017, I registered another TLD and planned to move completely to it while slowly deprecating this domain name; but here comes 2021, the site, its renewals, etc, has survived the pandemic and is still up.
+In 2017, I registered another TLD and planned to move completely to it while slowly deprecating this domain name; but here comes 2021, the site, its renewals, etc, have survived the pandemic and is still up.

-I have decided to give my site another fresh look, and to archive all of the post I did in the past, after years of not updating my site.
+I have decided to give my site another fresh look, and to archive all of the post/articles I did in the past, after years of not updating my site.

 I started this site with Drupal 6.
 At a point, I upgraded to Drupal 7.
 And in 2017 I moved to Jekyll.

 Before, I had several linux server instances in AWS, Digital Ocean, Linode, and Vultr for this site, which I am paying for $5 to $10 monthly for years.
 I also had other servers which I initialize from time to time which costs between $10 to $25 monthly.
-I even almost subscribed to a dedicated server at $150 per month.
+I even almost tried a dedicated server at $150 per month.
-Also, I planned on collocation, and static IP internet connection (which has its ports open publicly) for years, which its interest gets resurrected from time to time.
+Also, I planned on collocation, and static IP internet connection (which has its ports open publicly) very often.
+The former, being expensive, and the latter, being not available for residential subscription, and business ones would require paper works not to mention the costs too, at lower speed.

-All of that, I said, stop.
-I've been spending money for those servers as a hobby, for years.
-I'm not even a system admin, or a DevOps, by profession.
+I've been spending money for those servers as a hobby, for years that if I have to look back in retrospect, was a waste of money.
+I'm not even a systems admin, or a DevOps, by profession.
-A friend who is a system admin / DevOps by profession; not a single server.
+I have a friend who is one, but not a single server.

 This site now is hosted in Netlify for free since 2017 when I moved to Jekyll.
-I still have paid servers, 2 from vultr and hostwind, and 1 Google Suite for an unlimited space of storage.
+I still have paid servers, 2 from vultr and hostwind, and 1 Google Suite for an unlimited space of storage, which I store all raw footages of my CCTVs at home 24/7/365.
+Crazy?
+Don't ask me what's its use; I'm in a way a digital hoarder.

 My long term plan is to get rid of the remaining paid cloud services I have.
 My priority for this year is the one from hostwind and vultr.
 I'll probably keep Google Suite for a year or two until I can invest for NAS system at home.
+As to me hoarding digital assets, I still don't see myself divorcing from it anytime soon.

 {% include ad_inline.html %}